tailhook/zerogw/README.rst

 Dependencies
 ------------

+ * linux with kernel at least 2.6.28 (need accept4)
  * libwebsite_ for handling http
  * coyaml_ for handling configuration
  * python3_ needed for coyaml to build configuration parser